St. Andrew’s Day

 Scotland

-In Scotland, it is an official bank holiday if it doesn’t fall on a weekend.
+In Scotland, it is an official bank holiday unless it falls on a weekend.
 If it does fall on a Saturday or Sunday, then December 1st or 2nd is observed as a bank holiday.
 It is often celebrated with traditional Scottish food and dancing.
-It is also often seen as the beginning of the Scottish winter festival seasons which begins with St. Andrew’s Day and concludes with Hogmanay and Burns Night.
+It is also seen as the beginning of the Scottish winter festival season, which starts with St. Andrew’s Day and concludes with Hogmanay and Burns Night.

 Romania

-In Romania, St. Andrew’s Day is a day that is surrounded by many years of folklore and superstition.
-For instance, it is believed by some people that this is the day when young women can pray to be shown signs that reveal information about their future husbands.
-It is believed that if single women place a twig of basil under their pillows and they dream of someone taking it away from them, then it means they will soon marry.
+In Romania, St. Andrew’s Day is surrounded by years of folklore and superstition.
+For instance, it is believed by some that this is the day when young women can pray to be shown signs of their future husbands.
+It is thought that if single women place a twig of basil under their pillows and they dream of someone taking it away, then it means they will soon marry.

 Barbados

-In Barbados, St. Andrew’s Day coincides with this country’s Independence Day.
-However, since Saint Andrew is a patron saint of Barbados, he is an important figure all year round, as can be evidenced by all of the St. Andrew’s Symbolism which exists in their culture and which exhibits itself through the Barbadian Coat of Arms and the tradition of the Knights and Dames of St. Andrew Honor System.
+In Barbados, St. Andrew’s Day coincides with the country’s Independence Day.
+However, since Saint Andrew is a patron saint of Barbados, he is an important figure all year round, as evidenced by the St. Andrew symbolism present in their culture, which manifests through the Barbadian Coat of Arms and the tradition of the Knights and Dames of St. Andrew Honor System.